 Why it matters:

-This one is for the marketing execs.
+This one is for the marketing executives.
 They need to know how many leads from different regions turn into customers so they can effectively focus their efforts.
 For example, if most revenue comes from eastern states, Marketing can spend more targeting those regions because they've shown the highest return.

 8. Won revenue by industry